 2.5.1.
 General

-The test consists of a measurement of tyre mass loss in which the tyre is inflated to the cold pressure as specified in Paragraph 2.5.3. of this Annex and the inflation pressure shall be allowed to build up (i.e. "capped inflation") and not be regulated by machine.
+The test consists of a measurement of tyre mass loss in which the tyre is inflated to the cold pressure as specified in paragraph 2.5.3. of this Annex and the inflation pressure shall be allowed to build up (i.e. "capped inflation") and not be regulated by machine.

 2.5.2.
 Test Load